-- Delivery Groups deleted in Citrix Studio are available for selection in the Trends filters until data related to them are groomed out.
-Selecting a deleted Delivery Group displays graphs for available data until retention.
+- Delivery groups deleted in the Manage console are available for selection in the Trends filters until data related to them are groomed out.
+Selecting a deleted delivery group displays graphs for available data until retention.
 However, the tables don’t show data.

 Application instance prediction